Todd Sullivan

 Vetting buyer qualifications early lets you focus negotiations on price and terms once you've found interested parties.

-Step 2: Negotiate and structure the sale
+Step 2: Negotiate and Structure the Sale

 Once you’ve identified potential buyers, you can begin negotiations in earnest around sale terms and pricing structures.